Wang-weiYu/A-No-Go-guide-for-the-Hubble-tension/README.md

 You can find pantheon data in [Pantheon](https://github.com/dscolnic/Pantheon)

 ## BAO
-You can one part of BAO data in [TomoPost-BAO](https://github.com/ytcosmo/TomoPost-BAO)
+You can find the BAO data from [The clustering of galaxies in the completed SDSS-III Baryon Oscillation Spectroscopic Survey: tomographic BAO analysis of DR12 combined sample in configuration space](https://arxiv.org/abs/1607.03154) by *Yuting Wang* et al. in [TomoPost-BAO](https://github.com/ytcosmo/TomoPost-BAO)